When Is a Tooth Extraction Necessary Fort Worth, TX

 Schedule an Appointment

-To find out if you need a tooth extraction, call 817-760-4082 and schedule an appointment with Hulen Smiles.
+To find out if you need a tooth extraction, call 817-760-4082 and schedule an appointment with Hulen Smiles, Implant and Cosmetic Dentist.
 We will be happy to answer any questions you have, schedule your procedure, and replace your teeth with dental implants or dental crowns and bridges once the extraction has been completed.

 Questions Answered on This Page

 Definition of Dental Terminology

 - Cosmetic dentistry is generally used to refer to any dental work that improves the appearance (though not necessarily the function) of a person’s teeth, gums and/or bite.